API 653

 In addition to providing detailed inspection requirements the API 653 standard provides detailed requirements for tank repairs, alterations, and reconstructions.
 Employing a contract like Concord Tank who is familiar with this standard is an essential part of any tank integrity program guided by the requirements of API 653.

-The API 653 standard and its sister document API 650 provide detailed, material, weld spacing, weld process, and testing requirements for any repair work.
+The API 653 standard and its sister document API 650 provide detailed material, weld spacing, weld process, and testing requirements for any repair work.
 The standard also provides clear guidelines for when additional engineering design and review is required for your tank repairs.

 Repairing your storage tank to the API 653 standard ensures that you avoid catastrophic failures and will greatly reduce the chances of an unexpected failure before the next out of service inspection.